avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-21-6-launch-sample-app.md

 ## Terminal Window

-1. From a terminal window, run **startsample.sh** by pasting the following command into a terminal window:
+Open a new terminal window and run **startsample.sh** by pasting the following command into a terminal window:

 `cd /home/pi/sdk-folder
 sudo bash startsample.sh
 `

-2. You should see a connecting message, followed with a splash screen indicating your App has started successfully.
+You should see a connecting message, followed with a splash screen indicating your App has started successfully.

 ![](assets/SampleApp.png)